Censorship by Google: Leaked celebrity content

 On 31 August 2014, almost 200 private pictures of various celebrities containing nudity and explicit content were made public on certain websites.
 Google removed most search results that linked users directly to such content shortly after.

+COVID-19 pandemic-related content

+An Australian study found Google search results relating to COVID-19 were heavily curated, with no indication given to users that such curation was happening.
+Google removed autocomplete suggestions for searches related to the COVID-19 lab leak theory.

 International

 Australia

 In January 2010, Google Australia removed links to satirical website Encyclopedia Dramatica's "Aboriginal" article, citing it as a violation of Australia's Racial Discrimination Act.
 After the website's domain change in 2011, the article resurfaced in Google Australia's search results.

 Canada

 On 19 June 2014, Google was ordered by the Supreme Court of British Columbia to remove search results that linked to websites of a company called Datalink.
 The websites in question sell network device technology that Datalink is alleged to have stolen from Equustek Solutions.
 Google voluntarily removed links from google.ca, the main site used by Canadians, but the court granted a temporary injunction applying to all Google sites across the world.
 Google argued that Canadian law could not be imposed across the world but was given until June 17, 2014, to comply with the court's ruling.